-Use care when unpacking these speakers as they are large and heavy.
+Use care when unpacking the speakers.
 Since the grilles are packed off the speakers, be particularly careful of the driver elements as you unpack and move the speakers.
+Remember to keep the original boxes and packing material, in the unlikely event the speakers need servicing, or if you move.